 A lot of runners wonder if the Endorphin Pro is worth the extra money, what’s the Speed like, and how it compares to other shoes.

 After testing these two shoes for quite a while, I feel I have a good idea as to where they sit in my running shoe rotation and as to how they can sit in yours.

 I’ll do my best to sort of cover a lot of why these shoes are the same while also how they differ.

-Let’s get right on into it …
+Now let’s get right on into it …

 Saucony Endorphin Speed vs Pro (Review)

-The new Endorphin line is three-tiered with the Pro being the most race-ready, the Speed adapting to race or training environments, and the Saucony Endorphin Shift taking up the role as a heavy trainer.
+The new Endorphin line is three-tiered with the Pro being the most race-ready, the Speed adapting to race or training environments, and the Saucony Endorphin Shift taking up the role as a heavy everyday trainer.

 I am pretty sure we can all figure out exactly what shoe manufacturer Saucony is chasing with these shoe designs, but frankly, both the Saucony Endorphin Speed and Pro are exciting shoes.

 The Endorphin is kind of the first contender to Nike’s Alphafly and Vaporfly that I really thought came anywhere near the Nike shoes.
 The Pro doesn’t feel soft and bouncy like the Nike, but it’s very smooth and just as efficient.

 What is Saucony saying about the Endorphin Speed and the Pro?